Why Paying Off Your Mortgage Early Might Be a Huge Mistake

 chinnarach/Adobe salesman hand press on calculator to calculate

 While prepayment penalties for mortgages are rare, it’s important to understand if you have one.
-If you do, then you may have a fee if you pay off the mortgage ahead of schedule.
+If you do, you may be charged a fee if you pay off the mortgage ahead of schedule.

-Contact your lender and figure out if you do have a prepayment penalty and if the penalty expires after a certain point in time.
-If it does, then you can pay off the mortgage at that point without owing a fee.
+Contact your lender and determine if you have a prepayment penalty and whether the penalty expires after a certain time.
+If it does, you can avoid throwing away money and pay off the mortgage after that date.

 Bottom line